Naproxen

 Naproxen should be taken with or after food to help reduce the chance of stomach upset.
 The dose and how often you take it will depend on what condition you’re being treated for, but the aim is always to use the lowest dose that controls your symptoms.

-• osteoarthritis
+- osteoarthritis

-• rheumatoid arthritis
+- rheumatoid arthritis

-• gout
+- gout

-• back pain, sprains and strains.
+- back pain, sprains and strains.

 Some people find that taking naproxen in the evening helps with night-time pain.

-If naproxen doesn’t give enough relief or if you need pain relief over a longer period of time talk to your doctor or healthcare team.
+If naproxen doesn’t give enough relief or if you need pain relief over a longer period of time, talk to your doctor or healthcare team.
 They may prescribe a different NSAID or suggest combining treatments to get better control of your symptoms.

 Naproxen can sometimes be taken alongside paracetamol if extra pain relief is needed.

-Side effects and risks
+Naproxen side effects and risks

 Naproxen can sometimes cause side effects especially with long-term use.
 The most common are stomach-related problems such as indigestion or heartburn.
-If you’ve had these problems before, or if you’re likely to need them ling-term, your doctor or healthcare professional may suggest ways to protect your stomach while taking naproxen.
+If you’ve had these problems before, or if you’re likely to need them long-term, your doctor or healthcare professional may suggest ways to protect your stomach while taking naproxen.

 Taking naproxen for a long period may slightly increase the risk of heart or circulation problems especially if you already have heart disease, high blood pressure or high cholesterol.
 For this reason, it should only be used long term under medical supervision.